veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Setup/Preparing Mac Host as Anka Node/_index.md

 Anka agent, which is included in `anka.pkg` is installed as part of anka binary installation on the mac machines.
 These are the mac host on which the Anka macOS VMs run.
 Do the following on the mac hosts.

+Anka package `anka.pkg` can be installed on mac machines running Hi Sierra(10.13.x) or Higher.

 1. Go to Preferences, Users and enable automatic login for the user.

 2. Go to Preferences, Security and check `Remove the need to require a password` option.